asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 );
 ```

-There are many other considerations when it comes to data base design, but for the time being we will only focus on the relation ship
+There are many other considerations when it comes to data base design, but for the time being we will only focus on the
+relationships

 ## Security